Softeeng/6-Month-Roadmap/README.md

 ---

 ## 🚀 What I'm Working on
-I'm currently in the early stages of boh roadmap, building foundtional skills while keeping my eyes on the bigger picture.
+I'm currently in the early stages of both roadmaps, building foundational skills while keeping my eyes on the bigger picture.
 My goal is to create a portfolio that showcases not just technical ability, but also creativity, attention to user expereince, and awareness of real-world constraints like security and privacy.

 ---